M-Josefsson/AeroDep/README.md

 #### Example 2

-Another standard use case for AeroDep can be to study the self-assembly of ferromagnetic nanoparticles under the influence of an external magnetic field.
+Another standard use case for AeroDep is to study the self-assembly of ferromagnetic nanoparticles under the influence of an external magnetic field.

 For this example we will simulate the deposition of 30 nm Fe nanoparticles onto a substrate until we reach a concentration of 100 particles per μm2.
-For this example the external magnetic field (0.5 T) is taken to point up from the substrate.
+For this example, the external magnetic field (0.5 T) is taken to point up from the substrate.
 The substrate is assumed to be made of Silicon and the surrounding gas of Nitrogen.
-We set the number of particle to 100 and the side-length of the simulation volume to 1 μm.
+We set the number of particles to 100 and the side-length of the simulation volume to 1 μm.
 All other variables take their default values since Fe is the default particle material (see [Infiles](#infiles)).

 The infile one uses for this can look as follows
 ```